 If your printer is not connecting to your computer, don’t worry.
 You can fix the printer not connected issues easily with the solutions in this article.

-Why isn’t my printer connected to my computer?
+Why isn’t my printer connecting to my computer?
 The causes are various.
 It’s likely that your USB cable is damaged or your printer’s not detected by your computer.
 Maybe there’s something wrong with your printer driver.
 Whether you’re getting the printer not connected issue suddenly or it has never worked over the network, you can try the following solutions to fix your problem.

 Try these fixes